 Detailed geometric models of the real world are in increasing demand.
-LiDAR data is appropriate to reconstruct urban models.
-In urban scenes, the individual surfaces can be reconstructed and connected to form the scene geometry.
+LiDAR data is appropriate to reconstruct such models.
+For urban reconstruction, it works well to reconstruct the individual surfaces of the scene and connect them to form the scene geometry.
 There are various methods for reconstructing the free-form shape of a point sample on a single surface.
 However, these methods do not take the context of the surface into account.
-We present the guided α -shape: an extension of the well known α -shape that uses lines (guides) to indicate preferred locations for the boundary of the shape.
+We present the generalized and guided α -shape: two extensions of the well known α -shape.
+The generalized α -shape handles lines (generalized points) as if they are infinite collections of points.
+The guided α -shape handles lines (guides) as indicators for preferred locations for the boundary of the shape.
 The guided α -shape uses (parts of) these lines as boundary where the points suggest that this is appropriate.
-We prove that the guided α -shape can be constructed in $O((n+m)\log(n+m))$ time, from an input of n points and m guides.
+We prove that, for an input of n points and m guides, both the generalized and guided α -shape can be constructed in $O((n + m) \log(n + m))$ time.
 We apply guided α -shapes to urban reconstruction from LiDAR, where neighboring surfaces can be connected conveniently along their intersection lines into adjacent surfaces of a 3D model.
 We analyze guided α -shapes of both synthetic and real data and show they are consistently better than α -shapes for this application.